LJPZebra/OLU/1P_Multicolor_System.md

 ## Custom Parts

-### Pieces to Send for Milling
+### Parts to Send for Milling

-These pieces are  milled out of an aluminum block.
+These parts are  milled from an aluminum block.
 If you do not have a mechanical workshop in-house then you can send the *.step files that we provide below to an [online milling service](https://xometry.eu/fr/usinage-cnc-fraisage-cnc/).
 For parts with threaded holes, join the mechanical drawings to the .step file.
 * The light-sheet unit central cube: [View the 3D model](CAD_models/Cube.stl) or [download the CAD model as a step file](CAD_models/Cube.step) and [mechanical drawings](CAD_models/CubeMechanicalDrawings.pdf).
 * The fiber holder  : [View the 3D model](CAD_models/FiberHolder.stl) or [download the CAD model as a step file](CAD_models/FiberHolder.step) and [mechanical drawings](CAD_models/FiberHolderMechanicalDrawings.pdf).
 * Adaptor plate 1 : [View the 3D model](CAD_models/AdaptorPlate1.stl) or  [download the CAD model as a step file](CAD_models/AdaptorPlate1.step) and [mechanical drawings](CAD_models/AdaptorPlate1MechanicalDrawings.pdf).